KnowEnG/DRaWR/README.md

 * "test": 1 if node in the gene query set test set, 0 otherwise
 * "stage1": probability of being in the node from converged stage1 RWR
 * "diff": difference between "stage1" and "baseline"
-* "keep": 1 if the property node was kept for the stage two RWR, 0 otherwise
+* "keep": 1 if the property node was kept for the stage two RWR, 0 otherwise. -1 if node is a gene node
 * "stage2": probability of being in the node from converged stage2 RWR

 The file ending in '.base' contains the first 4 columns of the '.rwr' file and is used to accelerate the convergence of the RWRs.